aayushhh-operator/HackWithStack_LogicLooms/frontend/README.md

-# LoanX - Smart Micro-Lending Frontend
+# MicroLend - Smart Micro-Lending Frontend

 A modern, Xbox-themed frontend for the Smart Micro-Lending System with AI Risk Rating and Ethereum Escrow.